 SKY_SHIFTS_SLIT_SCI_MXU: table containing the observed sky lines offsets that were used for adjusting the input wavelength solution.
-This table is only produced if the sky lines alignment is requested (see configuration parameter --skyalign, Section 9.9.3, page 114), and is specific to multi-spectra observations (for LSS and LSS-like observations the SKY_SHIFTS_LONG_SCI_MXU table is produced instead).
-This table has one row for each of the sky lines used for the alignment, and one column for each slit where sky lines could be detected.46 wave: Sky line wavelength. offset<slit_id>: Observed offsets for the slit spectrum with identification slit_id.
+This table is only produced if the sky lines alignment is requested (see configuration parameter --skyalign, Section 9.9.3, page 120).
+This table has one row for each of the sky lines used for the alignment, and one column for each slit where sky lines could be detected.44 wave:Sky line wavelength.offset<slit_id>:Observed offsets for the slit spectrum with identification slit_id.